 If you want to really stand out to employees, consider enrolling in a data scientist certification that can be added to your resume.
 Certifications show employers that you are hard-working and serious about what you want to do in your career.

 An elevator pitch is a short, persuasive summary of why someone should hire you.
-You’re essentially selling yourself.
 As you gather your information to write your resume, take the time to jot out a short elevator pitch.
-This simple exercise will help you prioritize what’s important and relevant.
+This simple exercise will help you identify what’s important and relevant to potential employers.

 On your resume, take a few sentences from this pitch to communicate why you are the right person for the job over others.
 Describe what makes you unique in the field of data science.
 Highlight those skills and accomplishments that are most relevant to the position for which you’re applying.
 What makes you the best candidate for this position?